 The core game loop is a base action or series of actions that are repeated over and over throughout a game.
 Initially, the core loop should be simple, ideally intuitive, and satisfying to execute.
 As the game progresses, layers of depth and demands on precision can be added to the core loop.
 “Easy to learn, hard to master” lays a foundation for engagement and retention.

 I can’t stress the importance of a player’s first impression with a game and it’s core loop.
-Psychologically, a player’s mind processes if a game is fun and if it’s worth investing more time.
+Psychologically, a player’s mind processes if a game is personally rewarding and worth investing time.
+This connection or lack thereof is what makes or breaks a potential relationship between player and game.
 A 2012 Playnomics Engagement Study showed that 85% of players do not return after their first day.

 What is a Core Loop?